SwiftAkira/CodeWhiskers/README.md

 WhiskerCode is your feline companion for code understanding and optimization.
 This VS Code extension brings intuitive code analysis and explanation features with a delightful kitten-themed UI.

+> **IMPORTANT DISCLAIMER:** WhiskerCode operates completely locally on your machine and **does not use or require any cloud-based AI services**.
+All code analysis, explanations, and features are powered by built-in algorithms that run entirely within VS Code.
+Your code never leaves your system, ensuring complete privacy and security.

 ## ✨ Features

 ### 🔍 Code Understanding